Danger Danger

-Danger Danger is an American glam metal band formed in Queens, New York, in 1987.
+Danger Danger is an American hard rock band formed in Queens, New York, in 1986.

 History

-Danger Danger was formed in 1987 by former Hotshot members lead vocalist Mike Pont, bassist Bruno Ravel (born 1964), and drummer Steve West (born 1964).
-This lineup also featured then future Hotshot guitarist Al Pitrelli (born 1962) and the former keyboardist of Jazz/Rock/Fusion group Get With It, Kasey Smith (born 1960).
-Mike Pont later left the band and was replaced by Ted Poley (born 1962), who previously played in the band Prophet as drummer, and sometimes lead vocalist.
+Danger Danger was formed in 1986 by former Hotshot members lead vocalist Mike Pont (joined in 1987), bassist Bruno Ravel, and drummer Steve West (joined in 1987).
+This lineup also featured then future Savatage and Megadeth guitarist Al Pitrelli and keyboardist Kasey Smith.
+Mike Pont later left the band and was replaced by Ted Poley, who previously played in the band Prophet as drummer, and sometimes lead vocalist.
 Somewhere during this time, they made a failed attempt at recording a demo.

 They made another attempt at recording a demo and this time it landed them a recording contract with Epic Records.
 In 1988, Pitrelli left Danger Danger.
 Shortly after, Pont and Pitrelli reunited to form a new lineup of Hotshot.
 Since then, Pitrelli has played in various other bands.
 Pitrelli played on most of the Danger Danger compilation album Rare Cuts.

 In 1988, Saraya guitarist Tony Rey joined briefly and played on part of their debut album, before returning to his previous band.
-Andy Timmons (born July 26, 1963) replaced him and played on the rest of their debut album, which was released the same year.
+Andy Timmons replaced him and played on the rest of their debut album, which was released the same year.
 The album spawned two hits with "Naughty Naughty" and "Bang Bang", with the former gaining a spot in MTV's Headbangers Ball.
 The band went on tour opening for KISS, Alice Cooper, Extreme and Warrant.

+Before Danger Danger, he was in the band Hotshot with original Danger Danger lead vocalist Mike Pont and Danger Danger bassist Bruno Ravel.

 After that, the band went on to record their follow-up in Fort Lauderdale, Florida, releasing Screw It! in 1991.
 The album spawned two other hits with "Monkey Business" and "I Still Think About You" and again they went on tour with KISS.
 After the tour, Kasey Smith left the band and started a new project titled Shock together with friend and former Get With It drummer Michael Bellusci.

 In 1993 the band had finished work with their third album titled Cockroach.
 However, the band fired singer Poley.
 Subsequent lawsuits from Poley prevented the album from being released.
-In the meantime, Paul Laine (born October 12, 1967) was hired by Ravel and West as the new singer and he re-recorded the vocals for the new album.
+In the meantime, Paul Laine was hired by Ravel and West as the new singer and he re-recorded the vocals for the new album.
 When they were about to release the album, Epic thought it was in their best interest to shelve the record.
 Shortly after that the band and the label parted ways.
 In addition, guitarist Timmons left the band to pursue a solo career.
 Timmons went on to play guitar on both of Kip Winger's solo albums.